Tips for Planning your Alaska Vacation

 Next, decide how long you can go.
 You could spend a lifetime exploring this great state, but you can plan a memorable and exciting visit even if you have just a few days.
 Most visitors spend seven to fourteen days in Alaska.
 Much of this decision depends on where you want to go and how you’re getting around.

 Cruising is one of the most popular ways to visit Alaska – especially for first-time visitors – with most cruises lasting seven to ten days.
+Peak cruise season is June through September, but many cruise lines are extending their seasons to start as early as April and end in October.
 If you have the time, we recommend adding on a post-cruise land tour (typically several days by train or motorcoach) so you can experience the Inside Passage by sea and go on to explore the Southcentral and Interior regions by land.

-If you only have a long weekend or a few days, we recommend using Anchorage, Fairbanks, or Juneau as your home base.
+If you only have a long weekend or a few days, we recommend using Anchorage, Fairbanks, or Juneau as your home base and taking day trips from there.
 These are the state’s largest cities and home to our main airport hubs.
-You’ll find plenty of activities and accommodations in these communities, along with countless day-trip adventures available in the surrounding areas.
+You’ll find plenty of activities and accommodations in these communities, along with countless adventures available in the surrounding areas.

 For visitors staying over a week and traveling to more than one of Alaska’s five regions (which we highly recommend), our biggest piece of advice is to plan for enough travel time between destinations.
 If you put the state of Alaska over a map of the Lower 48 states, Alaska stretches east to west from Savannah, Georgia to Los Angeles, California, and north to south from North Dakota to the Texas panhandle.
 Meaning – Alaska is a big state!
 Traveling between some communities can take a good part of the day (or more) depending on your mode of transportation.
 Many communities are not along the road system or railbelt and are only accessible by plane or boat.
 Make sure to account for travel distances and build in extra time to stop and smell the Arctic roses along the way!
 In Alaska, the journey is truly part of the adventure, and you’ll have just as much fun and see some of the most beautiful sights while traveling around the state as you do in your final destinations.

 You could easily spend an entire vacation in just one of the state’s five regions: Interior, Southcentral, Inside Passage, Southwest, and Arctic.
 However, if you want to explore more than one region, plan to stay at least a week.
 Don’t try to pack in too many destinations when planning your trip.
 We recommend picking your top destinations and planning at least 2-3 days around each spot to give you enough time to travel and enjoy the area.
+Make sure to visit both large and small towns to get a sense of the breadth of Alaska communities and culture – from urban centers like Anchorage to remote villages only accessible by bush plane.
 Learn more about our regions, communities, and national parks & public lands to start planning your route - weather you're interested in visiting the top sights or getting off-the-beaten-track.

 When to book